Ford-Cosworth HB engine: 1994: Simtek

 Nick Wirth's Team Simtek debuted in Formula 1 in 1994.
 Simtek was primarily a design office that had already developed several Formula 1 racing cars as commissioned work since 1991, of which only the 1992 version as the Andrea Moda S921 actually appeared in racing.
 A revised model was to be used by Team Bravo España in 1993.
 After the Spanish project failed just before the start of the season, Nick Wirth decided to use his own factory team in 1994.
 Simtek was next to the other debutants Pacific Racing this year the weakest funded team.
 While Simtek's previous designs for Andrea Moda and Bravo were tailored for the Judd GV ten-cylinder engine, the factory team no longer had that option in 1994, as Judd had discontinued its customer program in 1993 to concentrate exclusively on the Yamaha engines for Tyrrell.
 That's why the Simtek works team's car, which was further developed into the S941, started in 1994 with a customer HB.
 HB VI is usually mentioned in the registration lists; On the other hand, some sources assume that Simtek actually used the older but cheaper HB-IV versions without valve pneumatics for financial reasons.
 The team experienced a disastrous first season: the Simtek driver had an accident in the third race of the year in Imola Roland Ratzenberger died, four weeks later his successor Andrea Montermini suffered injuries in an accident in Spain.
 The team continued the season with inexperienced backup pilots Jean-Marc Gounon, Domenico Schiattarella, and Taki Inoue.
 Gounon achieved Simtek's best result this year with ninth place in France.
-But the fastest driver was David Brabhamin the second Simtek.
+But the fastest driver was David Brabham in the second Simtek.
 He qualified for every race and in the second half of the season was repeatedly able to assert himself against the drivers of the established Larrousse team, who drove with younger and more powerful HB engines.
 At the end of the season, Simtek finished second to bottom in the Constructors' Championship, ahead of Pacific.